-Support of this measure is conditional on testing indicating the measure is reliable and valid, and endorsement by a consensus-based entity (CBE).
+Support of this measure is conditional on completed reliability and validity testing on this version of the measure in this care setting and endorsement by the consensus-based entity (CBE).

-The measure under consideration (MUC) is a revision to the current coronavirus disease 19 (COVID-19) vaccination rate of healthcare personnel measure (CMITID 08062) in use in the Inpatient Psychiatric Facility Quality Reporting (IPFQR) program, which only captures primary series vaccination data.
+The measure under consideration (MUC) is a revision to the current coronavirus disease 19 (COVID-19) vaccination rate of healthcare personnel measure (CMIT ID 08062) in use in the Inpatient Psychiatric Facility Quality Reporting (IPFQR) program, which only captures primary series vaccination data.
 Because Centers for Disease Control and Prevention (CDC) recommendations for COVID-19 vaccination have been updated since the initial formulation of the measure, this revision includes reporting up-to-date vaccination.
 This measure aligns with the preventive care domain of the CMS Meaningful Measures Framework.
 However, this MUC has not been fully tested or reviewed for endorsement by a consensus-based entity (CBE).